jeffmaxey/Power-Query-File-Comparison/README-ADVANCED.md

-Yes.
-I would make the parameterization more comprehensive and also correct one limitation in the prior design: **standard `Excel.Workbook()` exposes worksheet data/values, not the underlying cell formulas or formatting**, so `CompareFormulas` and `CompareFormatting` cannot honestly be implemented as native `Excel.Workbook` comparisons.
+Make the parameterization more comprehensive and also correct one limitation in the prior design: **standard `Excel.Workbook()` exposes worksheet data/values, not the underlying cell formulas or formatting**, so `CompareFormulas` and `CompareFormatting` cannot honestly be implemented as native `Excel.Workbook` comparisons.
 Microsoft documents `Excel.Workbook` as returning workbook contents/data, with options such as `DelayTypes` and `InferSheetDimensions`; it does not expose a formula/formatting object model. ([Microsoft Learn][1])

 The revised version below therefore implements the configurable **value comparison engine** fully, while adding configuration hooks for formula/format comparison and explicitly reporting those capabilities as unsupported rather than producing misleading results.